ckyleflynndev/JS_CodingQuizApp/README.md

 # JS_CodingQuizApp
-https://codepen.io/Ckflynndev/pen/gOWvdOy?editors=0010 Instead of pulling you can see on codepen
+https://codepen.io/Ckflynndev/pen/gOWvdOy?editors=0010 Instead of cloning you can see on codepen